-Key Audit Matter How our audit addressed the Key Audit Matter Capitalisation of development costs incurred on computer software systems Our procedures in relation to capitalisation of development costs incurred on computer software systems mainly included: Refer to Note 2.6(b), Note 4(b) and Note 15 to the consolidated financial statements.
-Understood, evaluated and tested the key controls over management's authorisation of development of computer software systems and their subsequent review and The Group principally engages in the provision of computer software systems which are developed internally.
-Development costs incurred on computer software systems are capitalised as intangible assets when management assessed and concluded approval of the fulfilment of capitalisation criteria and the capitalisation of the development costs of computer software systems; that all capitalisation criteria stated in Note 2.6(b) have been met.
-During the year ended 31 March 2020, the Group capitalised employee benefit costs of the research and development team criteria, on a sample basis, by conducting the following: and finance costs amounting to HK\$6.7 million as "capitalised development costs" as set out in Note 15 to the consolidated financial statements.
-On a sample basis, obtained the progress variations report of the development of computer software system for the explanations and corroborated with interviews of the relevant project managers; and The key inputs utilised by management to calculate the development costs to be capitalised mainly include labour hours incurred and labour rate applied to respective computer software system.
-Inspected the correspondences with potential or We focused on this area due to the fact that there is significant judgement involved in assessing whether the capitalisation criteria set out in Note 2.6(b) to the consolidated financial statements have been met.
-In particular, whether the employee benefit costs are appropriately identified for capitalisation and that such costs are appropriately associated with computer software systems in the development phase of production.
-Understood, evaluated and tested key controls over the allocation of staff costs among the computer software systems under development and approval of timesheet records to ensure staff costs associated with the respective Tested the key inputs, including actual labour hours incurred and labour rate applied to respective computer software systems, by agreeing the details to timesheet and payroll records, which are reviewed and approved by management.
+- Understood, evaluated and tested the key controls over management's authorisation of development of computer software systems and their subsequent review and approval of the fulfilment of capitalisation criteria and the capitalisation of the development costs of computer software systems; - Independently assessed whether the development costs capitalised during the year fulfilled the capitalisation criteria, on a sample basis, by conducting the following: - On a sample basis, obtained the progress variations report of the development of computer software system for the explanations and corroborated with interviews of the relevant project managers; and - Inspected the correspondences with potential or existing customers to demonstrate the existence of demands on the new computer software systems and modules under development. - Understood, evaluated and tested key controls over the allocation of staff costs among the computer software systems under development and approval of timesheet records to ensure staff costs associated with the respective computer software systems' development are appropriately identified for capitalisation; and - Tested the key inputs, including actual labour hours incurred and labour rate applied to respective computer software systems, by agreeing the details to timesheet and payroll records, which are reviewed and approved by management.

 Based on above, we found that the judgement made by management in determining development costs to be capitalised were supportable by the available evidence.